Didaktikogenic Physics Misconceptions

 This example purports to show reflection of light rays from a spherical mirror.
 It looks good, until you try to draw a ray from the tip of the candle flame, then through the focal point, F, and then emerging parallel to the optic axis (CF).
 Go ahead, draw it on your computer monitor screen, or print this page and draw it on the paper.
 Whoops!
 This ray should then pass through the image of the tip of the candle flame, but it doesn't!
 This mirror has severe spherical aberration (of course).
 But the author doesn't mention spherical aberration until six pages later.

-This may in some cases be meant as a superimposition of a "thin lens" ray diagram and a schematic "icon" to represent the lens.
+Errors of this sort may in some cases be the result of superimposition of a "thin lens" ray diagram onto a schematic "icon" representing a lens or mirror.
 If so, the accompanying text ought to say so, to avoid student misconceptions.

 Seeing the light of the spectrum